Bulkeley Bridge: History

 The first substantial bridge across the Connecticut River at Hartford was the Hartford Toll Bridge, a two-lane covered bridge that opened in 1818.
 The 974 ft span carried horse traffic, and in 1890 trolley lines were added, connecting Hartford to East Hartford and Glastonbury.
 On May 17, 1895, the bridge was destroyed in a fire.
 The flames started near the East Hartford end of the bridge, and within ten minutes had swept the entire tinder-dry structure.
 There had been much agitation for a new bridge, and the Hartford Courant reported a crowd of 20,000 spectators lined the banks of both sides of the river to watch the bridge burn.

 Backed by civic groups who saw an opportunity to create a monumental structure, construction on a permanent "Hartford Bridge" began in 1903.
 Hartford's civic and business leaders were determined that the new bridge would be "an ornament to the city which should endure forever."
-Designed by Edward Dwight Graves, the neo-classical stone arch bridge design that was selected in 1903 stood in contrast to the various truss bridge and suspension bridge in vogue at the time.
+Designed by Edward Dwight Graves, the neo-classical stone arch bridge design that was selected in 1903 stood in contrast to the various truss bridges and suspension bridges in vogue at the time.

 To create a proper setting, the bridge commission tore down rows of tenements and constructed wide, landscaped approach boulevards on both sides of the river.
 The bridge opened on Oct.
 6, 1908.
 At a total price tag of $3 million it was the most expensive bridge in the state, costing half-million dollars more than the Connecticut State Capitol building itself.
 Constructed from over 100,000 cuyd of grey and pink granite, each ten-ton block was cut to remarkable tolerances of within a 3/8ths of an inch.
 When completed, the bridge connected two city streets: Morgan Street in Hartford and Hartford Avenue (now Connecticut Boulevard) in East Hartford.

 After his death in 1922, the span was renamed for Senator Morgan Bulkeley.
 The former four-term mayor of Hartford had been instrumental in the bridge's planning process.
 Bulkeley also served as Governor of Connecticut and United States Senator and was serving as the third president of Hartford-based Aetna Life Insurance Company.
 He was also elected to National Baseball Hall of Fame as the first president of the National League.

 As horse and buggy gave way to the automobile, the Bulkeley Bridge became the most important vehicular span in the state.
 Until 1942, the Bulkeley was the only motor vehicle bridge across the Connecticut River between Warehouse Point in East Windsor and Middletown.
 It handled a lot of cross-state traffic: US 5, US 6, and US 44, as well as earlier iterations of Connecticut Route 17 and Connecticut Route 101.
 Following a pair of horrific floods in 1936 and 1938 a series of levees were constructed along the banks of the Connecticut River, beginning Hartford's retreat from the waterfront and partially obscuring views of the bridge.